-8 Malpractice Insurance Terms Every Medical Professional Should Know
+8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 Regardless of your area of practice, all healthcare providers have one thing in common: the need for malpractice insurance, also known as professional liability.
 This safeguards you against claims filed by your patients and can ensure the longevity of your practice.
 Arming yourself with knowledge of this insurance can help you proactively choose the terms and type of policy that best meets your needs.